Recent films put Oakland in the spotlight

 The movie is just the latest to showcase Oakland on the big screen.

-"It puts Oakland on the map," said Naya Ross of San Francisco.
-She saw the film on Sunday.
+"It puts Oakland on the map," said Naya Ross of San Francisco, who saw the film on Sunday.
 "I think it's very relatable to people across the country."

 Marvel's "Black Panther" released earlier this year was partly based in Oakland and was a blockbuster success.